toothmonsterr/Small-Crimes-Collective/System/Quirks.md

 * Shatter.
 You Sacrifice yourself in place of the wielder, who immediately recovers Hit Points equal to their Crisis score and no longer needs to Surrender or Sacrifice.

  Whenever you gain a level, if your Bonds have a total strength of 10

+#### Stubborn Skeptic
+> This tale of monsters, demons, and magicks sounds like videogame nonsense.
+You're probably dreaming, or someone hypnotized you.
+Maybe it's a prank!
+Surely it won't turn out you're a wandering soul from Purgatory, or that you stumbled into a magical portal.
+You gotta admit though, your memories are a fair bit jumbled.

+If you are about to receive the effects of an attack, a spell, a Skill, or any other game effect controlled by another creature (be it a beneficial effect, or a negative effect), you must roll 1d6:
+* 1-4: the effects apply as normal, and you gain 1 Suspicion Point.
+* 5-6: you disbelieve the effects, and thus do not receive them.
+At the end of each session (approximately four hours of play), before assigning XP, roll 2d20.
+If you roll equal to or lower than your current character level, you gain 1 Suspicion Point.
+Then, if you have 20 or more Suspicion Points, you remember how you arrived here and the Game Master chooses one option: you remember a key clue regarding a threat that is present in your world; or you remember the existence of a new threat and receive a key clue about it.

+When you regain your memories, a strange power awakens within you: you lose this Quirk and receive a Heroic Skill of your choice (you may even choose a Heroic Skill whose requirements you do not satisfy, unless they include a Skill you don't have).
+This includes choosing a Heroic Skill for a Class you do not have.

+#### (Un)faithful Servant
+> You are the right arm to another character, someone who could be destined to great things but is in dire need of your help, as well as showing a frequent lack of common sense.
+Which promise, debt, or oath binds you?
+What is your disposition towards them?
+What do you think is their most significant flaw?
+Have you ever thought you might be the one who deserves that spot?
+What secret have you kept from them?

+When you gain this Quirk, choose another Player Character: that character becomes your liege.
+You both create a Bond towards each other; your Bond has one emotion chosen between loyalty and mistrust, and your liege's Bond towards you has one emotion chosen among admiration, inferiority, or mistrust.

+> Make sure whoever controls your liege agrees to this relationship and is looking forward to exploring the unique nature of this Quirk with you.

+When your liege performs a Check, if you are present on the scene, you may offer your help: you will use the rules for Group Checks (Core Rulebook, page 50), but you automatically succeed on your Support Check.
+If this happens during a conflict scene, you do not lose your turn in the current round (thus ignoring the limitations in the rules for Teamwork, on page 76 of the Core Rulebook).

+Whenever your liege accepts your help in a Group Check, you gain 1 Reliance Points.

+At the end of each session (approximately four hours of play), before assigning XP, roll 2d20.
+If you roll equal to or lower than your current character level, you gain 1 Reliance Point.
+Then, if you have 20 or more Reliance Points, choose one of the following options:
+* Challenge: it is now time to put your liege to the test.
+Together with the Player who controls the liege, narrate a duel, a challenge or similar competition in which your liege must prove they do not need your help, and they succeed.
+Then, you lose this Quirk and gain a Heroic Skill of your choice (you may even choose a Heroic Skill whose requirements you do not satisfy, unless they include a Skill you don't have).
+* Betrayal: the hour is dark, and you show your true colors.
+Together with the Player who controls your liege, narrate your betrayal and agree on an appropriate consequence (such as the loss of an important object, the resurrection of a terrifying foe, or a change of Theme for your liege).
+Then, your Player Character becomes a minor or Major Villain (Game Master's choice) and you create a new character.

 <hr>